r1k0/kigen/README.rst

 iscsi_debug

 crypt_root
-  points to the real root device (ie. /dev/sda3)
+  points to the real root device (ie. /dev/sda3).

 crypt_swap
-  points to the swap device encrypted by LUKS
+  points to the swap device encrypted by LUKS.

-root_key

-root_keydev
+root_key=/keyfile
+  in case your root is encrypted with a key, you can use a device like a usb pen to store the key.

+root_keydev=/dev
+  points to the device that carries the root_key, if not set will automatically look for the device in every boot.

 swap_key
+  same as root_key for the swap.

 swap_keydev
+  same as root_keydev for swap.

 real_resume